raphaellondner-okta/okta.github.io/_source/docs/api/resources/oauth2-beta.md

 If the request that generates the access token contains any custom scopes, those scopes will be part of the <b>scp</b> claim together with the scopes provided from the [OIDC specification](http://openid.net/specs/openid-connect-core-1_0.html).

 #### Custom claims
-All configured custom claims will be part of the access token and evaluated for the user.
+All configured custom claims will be part of the access token.
+They will be evaluated for the user if the grant type is not <em>client_credentials</em>.

 #### Response Example (Access Token)
 ~~~json